extremenetworks/ExtremeScripting/Netsight/nbi_clients/README.md

 Client applications that utilize the NBI API provided by Extreme Management Center (Netsight).

 * [GenericNbiClient.go](GenericNbiClient.go/README.md): Application written in Go that can be used to send generic GraphQL queries to a remote XMC instance.
-* [GenericNbiClient.py](GenericNbiClient.py/README.md): Application written in Python that can be used to send generic GraphQL queries to a remote XMC instance.
+* [GenericNbiClient.py](GenericNbiClient.py/README.md) (DEPRECATED): Application written in Python that can be used to send generic GraphQL queries to a remote XMC instance.

 ## Support